A few days ago, I read the tragic story of a couple who were so obsessed with ‘going viral’ on YouTube.

 Viral content on social media is not the norm.
 Rather, viral content is exceptional even for the very largest viral sites.
 In order to create a viral video or other types of content, you must first understand your target audience.

 The purpose of creating content on social media is to drive the conversation around your brand.
 Your goal is to get a good ROI on building that piece of material.

-Use your content to showcase your ability, to help grow a community around your brand.
+Instead of focusing on creating viral content, focus on producing excellent content, i.e. content that will resonate with your target audience.
+Use your content to showcase your ability to help grow a community around your brand.
 And use your content to give your brand a human face and persona of its own.

 If your content is original, insightful and helpful and you’re fortunate enough to have it go viral, that’s fine!
 If not, that’s fine too.
 Keep on creating quality content with consistency.